labrax/labrax.github.io/_pages/privacypolicy.md

 ## Cookies

-We use cookies from Google, a third-party partner, for marketing and analytcs purposes.
+We use cookies from Google, a third-party partner, for marketing and analytics purposes.
 Users opt-in accepting the privacy banner.
 These cookies can be removed/disabled in the web browser options.

 For more information send an e-mail to [victor.roth.cardoso+vrothnotes@gmail.com](mailto:victor.roth.cardoso+vrothnotes@gmail.com).